 ✓ Incomes yearly paid and derived from a will or any judgment or act, goodwill, franchise, copyright, other rights.

-✓ Interests earned from Thai banks, dividends, shares of profits, any kind of personal benefit from a juristic partnership, a juristic company or a mutual fund.
+✓ Interests earned from Thai banks, dividends, shares of profits, any personal benefit from a juristic partnership, a juristic company, or a mutual fund.

-✓ Payments received following the reduction of a own capital, bonuses, an increase of capital holdings.
+✓ Payments received following the reduction of own capital, bonuses, an increase of capital holdings.

 ✓ Income from liberal professions.

-✓ Incomes from the letting of property, leases, installment sales, hire-purchase agreements.
+✓ Incomes from the letting of the property, leases, installment sales, hire-purchase agreements.

 ✓ Any other income from commerce, industry, agriculture, transportation services.